Meet the USW Technical Experts: Tarik Gahi – ‘For a Piece of Bread, Son’

 U.S. Wheat Associates (USW) Milling and Baking Technologist Tarik Gahi has spent his entire career working with millers from around the world.
-But the first person to really make his career a passion was his own mother.
+But the first person to really make his career a passion was his mother.

-“The main element on the breakfast, lunch and dinner table in Morocco is bread.
-Growing up my role at home was to follow my Mom’s instructions while helping her turn the wheat into bread.
-We would weigh 100 kilograms of the wheat stored in the roof, which was carefully hand cleaned, water washed and spread under the day sun for two days to dry out,” said Gahi.
-“Then I would to take it to a traditional flour mill – meters from our house – and pass on the message that Mom sent with me: ‘Please make the flour coarser and separated from the bran.’
+“The main element on the breakfast, lunch, and dinner table in Morocco is bread.
+Growing up, my role at home was to follow my Mom’s instructions while helping her turn the wheat into bread.
+We would weigh 100 kilograms of the wheat stored in the roof, which was carefully hand cleaned, water washed, and spread under the day sun for two days to dry out,” said Gahi.
+“Then I would take it to a traditional flour mill – meters from our house – and pass on the message that Mom sent with me: ‘Please make the flour coarser and separated from the bran.’
 Because if you didn’t ask for it, the worker at the mill would produce whole wheat flour, and my Mom didn’t want the additional job of separating the bran.
 Without being aware of it, she was a miller.”

-He said, “Tarik, if you ask any Moroccan in the street why he wakes up every morning and goes to work, his answer is always going to be “for a piece of bread, son”.
-This means that wheat, flour and bread are in our blood, and any business related to these three may lose at times, but never dies.”
+He said, “Tarik, if you ask any Moroccan in the street why he wakes up every morning and goes to work, his answer is always going to be “for a piece of bread, son.”
+This means that wheat, flour, and bread are in our blood, and any business related to these three may lose at times but never dies.”

 Following his uncle’s advice, Gahi studied milling engineering for two and a half years at IFIM, where he was introduced to USW, seeing its logo displayed throughout the school and meeting USW Regional Technical Director Peter Lloyd.
 After graduation, the top five students from the class, including Tarik, were offered a job in the United Arab Emirates (UAE) with Al-Ghurair, one of the largest milling companies in the Middle East.

 After six years with Al-Ghurair, Gahi worked as a mill operation manager at Seaboard West Africa Limited in Sierra Leone for two years, which challenged his managerial skills and taught him the importance of building relationships with customers.
-Next, Gahi decided to return to his home country and served as a chief miller at a milling company in Casablanca for three years before finally joining USW in 2015.
+Next, Gahi returned to his home country and served as a chief miller at a milling company in Casablanca for three years before finally joining USW in 2015.

-An Ambassador for U.S. Wheat.
+An Ambassador for U.S. Wheat

-The first wheat that Gahi ever milled was U.S. hard red winter (HRW) donated by USW through the USDA Foreign Agricultural Service’s Quality Samples Program (QSP).
+The first wheat Gahi ever milled was U.S. hard red winter (HRW) donated by USW through the USDA Foreign Agricultural Service’s Quality Samples Program (QSP).

 “That marked my professional life a lot.
 The USW logo was engraved in my mind from my time at IFIM,” said Gahi.
-“I learned the basics of milling in a school built by USW and to come back and work with the man who helped train me (Peter Lloyd), was something special.
-To technically convince people to use a product (wheat) that is a beautiful story for me is a job that I want to do for the rest of my life.
+“I learned the basics of milling in a school built by USW, and to come back and work with the man who helped train me (Peter Lloyd), was something special.
+To technically convince people to use a product (wheat) that is a beautiful story for me is a job I want to do for the rest of my life.
 My story is with U.S. wheat.”

-As a Milling and Baking Technologist, Gahi is involved in the development, service and expansion of technical service for U.S. wheat and wheat products.
+As a Milling and Baking Technologist, Gahi is involved in the development, service, and expansion of technical service for U.S. wheat and wheat products.
 He conducts cake and cookie courses in USW’s Middle East and North Africa (MENA) region, inviting major regional soft wheat flour users to share with them the quality of U.S. soft wheat and demonstrate its functionality as an ingredient.

 Through QSP, the same program that Gahi encountered in his first milling training, he now trains other young millers in processing U.S. wheat and helps introduce bakers and biscuit manufacturers to the right flour ingredient for their products.

 “Tarik has a really good basic grounding in flour milling technology, upon which he has added layers of technical experience both overseas and in Morocco,” said Lloyd.
-“He has worked in both large and small mills, both new and older plants and has furthermore added layers of mill management, quality control and baking expertise to his basket of skills.”
+“He has worked in both large and small mills, both new and older plants, and has furthermore added layers of mill management, quality control, and baking expertise to his basket of skills.”